Tag Archives: technology - Page 3

 I have five hard drives in my computer, one of which is an external USB drive.
 What you see in the image is that C: is one hard drive, D: and S: are on another drive, and Y: and L: are paired up on two mirrored drives.
 The M: drive is a virtual drive whose file is held on L:.
 The B: drive is the external USB.

-If you look at the free space of my drives, the M: drive is only 6% free.
+If you look at the free space of my drives, the M: drive is on 6% free.
 This drive holds all my music files, so if you’ve read any of my blog, you would know this space is going to run out soon.
 Then there’s other little things that are bothersome.
 D: has 95% space free, but I can’t really use it for anything because it’s unmirrored (and thus vulnerable to a drive failure), and also, it’s on another drive anyway.

 So, again, here’s the plan.
 Get rid of Disk 1, 2, and 3 and replace them with two 8TB mirrored drives.
 Right there, that’s nearly 4x my current storage.
 Then I could create D:, S:, Y:, and L: all on that mirrored drive.
 That would be cool and all, but when it comes to resizing and reorganizing partitions, it can get messy.
 For example, taking 100GB from D: and adding some of it to S:, you end up with broken pieces of the drive.